What is service of process?

 How do you serve process?

-- Receive and review the order: Once you have received the service, review the cover sheet and documents.
+- Receive and review the order: Once you have received the documents to be served, review the cover sheet and documents.
 Take note of all customer and court requirements, as well as any special handling instructions.
 Ensure that the items listed on the cover sheet match the delivery package.
 Nothing more and nothing less should be included in the service.

 - Return a signed proof: Sign and return your Proof of Service or Proof of Non-Service.
+This is the document that will be delivered to the court with your notes on the service.
 Ensure to always carefully review the details listed on each proof prior to signing.
 These are ultimately your responsibility, meaning they should be fully completed and accurate prior to submission.

 See also: Due Diligence; Confirming Residency; Frequently Asked Questions